LESLIE PETERSON SAPP

 As I was immersed in and experienced what these museums were offering, two main themes emerged.

+One, that for these Native American creators, communal identity is a part of what goes into every form of expression.
 Two, that the things created and displayed were often regarded not as “objects,” but as living things with an energy of their own.

 One terrific exhibition at The Museum of Indian Arts and Culture is Grounded in Clay: The Spirit of Pueblo Pottery.
 The collection of pots and sculptures displayed are from diverse places and times, and were curated by a group of Native American potters, historians, and educators.